 WHO support involves:

 Outbreaks of Zika virus infection, caused by an emerging mosquito-borne flavivirus, have occurred in Africa, Southeast Asia and the Pacific Islands.
 Currently, there is an ongoing Zika virus outbreak in the Americas.
 Zika virus is transmitted to humans via the bite of an infected Aedes mosquito.
-This type of mosquito usually bites during the daytime and breeds in standing water.
+This mosquito usually bites during the daytime and breeds in standing water.

 Clinical manifestations of Zika virus infection include acute onset of low-grade fever with maculopapular rash, arthralgia (notably of the small joints of the hands and feet) or conjunctivitis (nonpurulent).
 Clinical illness is consistent with Zika virus infection if two or more of these symptoms are present.
 Zika virus infection has also been associated with congenital microcephaly, fetal loss and Guillain-Barré syndrome.

 Signs and symptoms typically occur 2 to 12 days after the mosquito vector bite.
 Zika virus infection is usually mild.
 Clinical manifestations usually resolve within two to seven days.
 Asymptomatic infection up to 80% is common.
-Symptomatic infection develops in 20 to 25% of individuals who become infected with the Zika virus.
+Symptomatic infection develops in 20 to 25% of individuals infected with the Zika virus.

 The diagnosis of Zika virus infection should be suspected in individuals with typical clinical manifestations and relevant epidemiologic exposure (residence in or travel to an area where the Aedes mosquito is present and where travel-related or local cases have been reported or in unprotected sexual contact with an individual who meets these criteria).

-Pregnant women with Zika virus exposure should undergo ultrasonography to evaluate for presence of fetal microcephaly or intracranial calcifications.
+Pregnant women with Zika virus exposure should undergo ultrasonography to evaluate for the presence of fetal microcephaly or intracranial calcifications.
 Laboratory testing for Zika virus infection is warranted for pregnant women with Zika virus exposure and either of the following:

-Serial ultrasonography (every three to four weeks) is appropriate (with focus on evaluation for microcephaly or intracranial calcifications) for pregnant women in either of the following categories:
+Serial ultrasonography (every three to four weeks) is appropriate (with a focus on evaluation for microcephaly or intracranial calcifications) for pregnant women in either of the following categories: